Timor-Leste entry requirements for Estonia passport holders

 Estonian passport holders can enter Timor-Leste visa-free for up to 90 days.
 No prior visa is needed — just show up at Dili's Presidente Nicolau dos Santos Lobato International Airport with a valid passport and an onward ticket.
 This policy is in effect as of 2026.

-Must be valid for at least 6 months from entry date
+Must be valid for at least 6 months beyond your departure date from Timor-Leste

-Your passport needs at least 6 months of validity beyond your planned departure from Timor-Leste.
+Your passport needs at least 6 months of validity remaining from the day you leave Timor-Leste.
 Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.
+Carry a copy of your passport data page separately.

 Required